apache/airflow/docs/scheduler.rst

 The Airflow scheduler is designed to run as a persistent service in an Airflow production environment.
-To kick it off, all you need to do is execute ``airflow scheduler``.
-It will use the configuration specified in ``airflow.cfg``.
+To kick it off, all you need to do is execute the ``airflow scheduler`` command.
+It uses the configuration specified in ``airflow.cfg``.

 The scheduler uses the configured :doc:`Executor </executor/index>` to run tasks that are ready.